ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 CHAIN1_FWI1=9999/625
 ```

+Because there are a huge number of macros, they cannot be set in the gui: they must be set via globals.txt

 Where:
 - `ADR` is the address on the daisy chain of the power supply
 - `ID` is the human-friendly name of the power supply